guillaumeblanc/ozz-animation/_documentation/offline.md

 ---------------------------------------------

 The AnimationOptimizer strips redundant/interpolable key frames from a raw animation.
 It doesn't actually modify input animation, but builds a second one.
 Tolerances are provided as input arguments, for every key frame type: translation, rotation and scale.
+The optimizer also takes into account for each joint the error generated on its whole child hierarchy, with the hierarchical tolerance value.
+This allows for example to take into consideration the error generated on a finger when optimizing the shoulder.
+A small error on the shoulder can be magnified when propagated to the finger indeed.
+Default optimization tolerances are set in order to favor quality over runtime performances and memory footprint.

 - __Inputs__
   - `ozz::animation::offline::RawAnimation raw_animation`
   - `float translation_tolerance`: Translation optimization tolerance, defined as the distance between two values in meters.
   - `float rotation_tolerance`: Rotation optimization tolerance, ie: the angle between two rotation values in radian.
   - `float scale_tolerance`: Scale optimization tolerance, ie: the norm of the difference of two scales.
+  - `float hierarchical_tolerance`: Hierarchical translation optimization tolerance, ie: the maximum error (distance) that an optimization on a joint is allowed to generate on its whole child hierarchy. float hierarchical_tolerance;
 - __Processing__
   - Validates inputs.
   - Computes the maximum length of each joint's hierarchy for the whole animation.